pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 Riglan nature 25.
 The sun isn't rising at an angle, like a very, very late winter's day in the north.
 And at this, we realise that even at night it's been damp, but not freezing cold - it hasn't felt like winter.

 A fork in the road, as we might expect.
 Looks familiar.
 We can see further along the road that used to just end in mist; it leads into and bisects the forest.
 There's a sign with *three* things.
 Ah.
-"Darkon Manor", but the sign is different, it wouldn't have read as we read it if broken as it was.
+"Dakkon Manor", but the sign is different, it wouldn't have read as we read it if broken as it was.
 The other direction doesn't read St Cuthbert's, either; it says "Easling Village".
 The new, third direction says "Stormkirk".

 Riglan asks Denny, "Well, you're not going *into* the manor, but does your instinct still say 'that way'?".
 Denny stands at the crossroads, facing the forest first; he pulls out a small deck of cards.
 He shuffles them.
 He cuts the deck and pulls out the top card, contemplates for a minute, faces the manor direction, repeats; then declares "I'm going this way!"

 We let him walk in front of us, following him to the manor.
 Riglan, perception, 17.
 He walks with curious confidence.
 Moves with purpose.
 Riglan asks, "What in the cards made you so certain of this direction?"
 "The first card I pulled showed me that I was going to be lost.
 It hinted at a maze.
 For me, anyway...
 It had uncertainty."
 Maireagh says, "I'm not surprised - it heads into the mist" - of course, yes, it's further back, but still clearly not *that* far away.
 "In this direction, the card was a raven" says Denny.
 "Is that good?!"
 "I don't know.
 I've never pulled a raven before!
 But ravens are messengers.
 They can mean many things.
 Messengers into the lands of the dead from the living.
 Or from across worlds."

-Riglan decides to confess that it's not just "pages of the picture book" for us in the Shaowfell - it might be the same in "our" world too.
+Riglan decides to confess that it's not just "pages of the picture book" for us in the Shadowfell - it might be the same in "our" world too.
 Daggerford was much bigger in our time.
 This might be bad or might be good - when he finds the right place *and* moment to depart for home, his family might not have missed him at all!
 He might have been only gone briefly.
 We get into a conversation trying to determine how much time is between us, so we might have a good guess at the time difference *here* in case the shift in time is indeed equivalent.
 He talks about the "Kingdom Of The Dalelands", but we don't know it.
 Maireagh tries to figure it out.
 He tells us that the Dalelands are ruled out of the capital, Elturel. *That* name we know.
 Riglan digs out the map.

 Temo (history with luck point 4,5+4!) doesn't know much about it.
 Denny knows about Waterdeep though.
 Quite a bustling city in his time.
 He knew it was a centre of commerce and trade.
 Waterdeep was apparently ruled by a barbarian king, on that side of the river up to Triboar.
 Denny knows that much.
 The Dalelands are on the other side of the river.
 Temo knows that Waterdeep is only about 500 years old, has been a republic for the last 200, so we're looking at, given the implied size of the town, maybe 300ish years ago?

 Interesting.
 We're a long way back anyway, in this land; the sun appearing; probably really *is* a question of the further back you go, the further back the mists are and the more sun you get?

 Where the road used to veer up to the manor, we now find a fork in the road.
 There are signs.
-Left, two signs; "Darkon Manor" and underneath, "Citeaux".
+Left, two signs; "Dakkon Manor" and underneath, "Citeaux".
 City?
 Citadel?
 Castle?
 The single sign on the right says "Volridge Forest and Von Manor".

 The strange thing is the road to the *right* was the Manor to which we went. *Von* Manor - "onanor".
-Not Darkon.
+Not Dakkon.
 We got the wrong manor!
-So what lies in Darkon Manor that was compelling children to be sacrificed?!
+So what lies in Dakkon Manor that was compelling children to be sacrificed?!
 "Denny!
 Do the cards thing again!" says Riglan.
 Riglan also notes easily visible recent horseshoe prints to the *left*.
 Denny's cards say that neither option is good but the left looks more clear.

 One thing from a time perspective - the sycamore.
 We head up the right-hand road briefly.
 Denny agrees to come with us for just 5 minutes!
 So we go that.
 It starts to climb the hill.
 It's enough to see the manor.
 No sycamore.
 It was about 300 years old, so we're back further than that.
 There's a lush forest beyond and, surrounding the manor on the hill, many rows of grape vines.
 How odd.

-"OK, so we're more than 300 years back" confirms Riglan; "On to Darkon Manor!" - we turn and carry on.
+"OK, so we're more than 300 years back" confirms Riglan; "On to Dakkon Manor!" - we turn and carry on.
 A day of travel, we were told.
 OK.

 We pass the odd farmstead.
 Forests near the road sometimes.
 So different from the disused/abandoned pastureland we saw before - Riglan is saddened to see the destruction from these two snapshots, even in this perhaps imaginary place.